sitory/libgdx-3d-blender/README.md

 - [Fbx-conv-installer-Linux](https://github.com/Yzubi/Fbx-conv-installer-Linux)
 - [Blender G3D Exporter](https://github.com/Dancovich/libgdx_blender_g3d_exporter)

 Random notes: For better compatibility with the Blender G3D Exporter addon.
 Convert your Curves to Meshes with Alt-C, parent bones with Armature Deform when animating.
+A good value for 2D animation is "Armature Deform - With Automatic Weights"

 #CTRL+I to invert selection